ContainerSolutions/terraform-examples/CONTRIBUTING.md

 3. An IDE with linting installed for Terraform can be used optionally (e.g. VS Code and [HashiCorp Terraform Extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform))
 4. This repository should be forked (for contributors outside of CS organization).
 You can check official GitHub documentations for [Forking a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and [Syncing a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
 5. New branch should be created for development or fix
-6. If a new example is going to be created, an appropriate folder should be created with files according to explanation [below](#folder-for-new-examples) and [INDEX](INDEX.md) should be updated to include new example.
-7. Formatting for newly added or changed Terraform scripts should be corrected with `terraform fmt`
+6. Formatting for newly added or changed Terraform scripts should be corrected with `terraform fmt`
-8. Changes can be tested locally before committing to the repository according to explanation [below](#local-testing).
+7. Changes can be tested locally before committing to the repository according to explanation [below](#local-testing).

 #### Folder for new examples: